Petrol and Diesel Prices In Bhubaneswar, Check Details

-Bhubaneswar: Petrol and diesel prices record more than Rs 80 per litre for the fourth consecutive day today.
+Bhubaneswar: Petrol and diesel prices record more than Rs 80 per litre for the fifth consecutive day today.

-As on Wednesday petrol recorded Rs 81.01 per litre while Diesel recorded as Rs 80.02 per litre.
-The surge is diesel and petrol prices have remained to stay still for the fourth consecutive day.
+As on Thursday petrol recorded Rs 81.01 per litre while Diesel recorded as Rs 80.02 per litre.
+The surge is diesel and petrol prices have remained to stay still for the fifth consecutive day.

 Due to restrictions in movement of commuter and personal vehicles throughout the country, the demand for fuel has significantly decreased.
 Meanwhile transport vehicles have been running in the country with some regulations.